 I’m not sure which made the difference but the end result was the best batch of dough I’ve ever made.

-Adapted slightly from Bill Granger’s recipe in the August 2013 issue of delicious.
+adapted from bill granger’s recipe in the august 2013 issue of delicious. magazine

 Place the flour in the bowl of a food processor.
 Add the oil and four lightly beaten eggs, then whiz pulse until the mixture resembles large grains of couscous.

 Remove from the processor and bring the mixture together with your hands.